-Riverlot 56 Natural Area provides a natural refuge adjacent to the City of St. Albert in Sturgeon County, and is a well-loved destination for local residents.
+Riverlot 56 Natural Area provides a natural refuge on the northwest outskirts of the City of St. Albert in Sturgeon County, and is well-patronized by local residents.
 It allows for nature-based recreation in the form of hiking and bird- and plant-watching in all seasons, and cross-country skiing in the winter.

 Map of the Area